kirylvolkau/kirylvolkau/README.md

 <h1 align="center">Hello✌️</h1>

 ## About me
-I am a student at **Warsaw University of Technolog**y (3-rd year, Computer Science and Information Systems, Faculty of Math and Information Sciences).
-Moreover, I am a **Junior .NET developer** searching for work/internship opportunities.
+I am a student at **Warsaw University of Technology** (3-rd year, Computer Science and Information Systems, Faculty of Math and Information Sciences).
+Moreover, I am a **Junior .NET developer** at Inspeerity Sp.z.o.o.
 I am eager to learn and open to new things.
 If you want to discuss something with me or just grab a coffee - feel free to reach me.
 * Email: **volkaukiryl@gmail.com**
 * Instagram: **[erlobo](https://www.instagram.com/erlobo/)**.
 ## [📎CV - Click to view](KirylVolkau_CV.pdf)